 Yes. sqlmap is released under the terms of the GPLv2, which means that any derivative work must be distributed without further restrictions on the rights granted by the General Public License itself.

-1.4 Can I integrate sqlmap with a commercial closed source security tool my company is developing?
+1.4 Can I embed sqlmap into a proprietary software?